roby-admin/LOKI_MAIN/README.txt

 Cmdline (no args):
 .\Loki.exe

-WARNING!! some antivirus, but not all, could block loki, check the signature:
+WARNING!! some antivirus, but not all, could block loki.

+LOKI.exe signature:
 SHA1: 0cc7055952698751d6d8674183a8e985fb35dc90